-Carnaval de Loulé, Oldest Carnival in Portugal
+Carnaval de Loulé, Algarve Carnival

 The best travel experiences are often those you stumble into.
 Last week in the Algarve we stumbled into the Loulé Carnival, one of the oldest carnivals in Portugal.
 But while the tradition may be old, the 2013 theme was current, and something of an education in Portuguese politics, satire and the ability to party in the face of austerity.
 So what does an Algarve Carnival look like?
 Well let me show you….

 The 2013 Loulé Carnival theme was “Entroikados – the Great Farce” providing plenty of scope for comment on current Portugese economic, political and social predicaments.
 Not that you’d know it from the cheerful welcoming clown at the Carnival entrance.

 An austerity carnival

 Apparently the budget for this year’s carnival was cut by €50,000 as part of local belt tightening, but it didn’t seem to have dampened the party spirit or the quality of floats, puppets, performers or costumes in the traditional parade.
 Maybe the carnival cuts were creative inspiration for the satirists who designed many of the floats poking fun at the country’s economic situation.
 The squeeze on the ‘man on the street’ was a common theme, literally portrayed by some as the rich squeezing every last euro out of the ordinary Joe.